If you’re preparing for the LSAT and have questions about the experimental section, read on to learn more.

 Doing poorly on the experimental section won’t affect your LSAT score.
 However, you won’t know which section is experimental, so if you feel you did poorly on one or both of the repeated sections, you might consider cancelling your score and retaking the test.

 There is no special way to prepare for these questions!
 Prepare for this section as you would prepare for every other section.
-Use practice tests, assess your weaknesses, and simulate the conditions you’ll be in on test day.
+If you’re self-studying, use practice tests, assess your weaknesses, and simulate the conditions you’ll be in on test day.

 Yes, there is still an LSAT writing section that students can take as early as eight days prior to their actual test.
 This section is also unscored, but copies of it are sent to the law schools you apply to.
 Law schools use this section to gain a better understanding of your reasoning, clarity, organization, language usage, and writing mechanics.